Algarve: Sports

 Sports clubs in the Algarve include several football teams (S.C.
 Olhanense, Portimonense S.C., S.C.
-Farense, Imortal de Albufeira, Louletano D.C., etc.) which play in the Portuguese football league system.
+Farense, Imortal de Albufeira, Louletano D.C., C.F.
+Esperança de Lagos, etc.) which play in the Portuguese football league system.
 S.C.
 Farense and Portimonense S.C. are the most successful football clubs in the Algarve and usually compete in one of the two main top-tier professional football leagues in Portugal.
 The Algarve Cup, an invitational tournament for national teams in women's association football hosted by the Portuguese Football Federation (FPF) is held annually in the Algarve since 1994.

 Cycling is a popular sport in Portugal and the region of Algarve has long-established, noteworthy professional cycling teams which compete in the Volta a Portugal and other major cycling events.
 The Volta ao Algarve is the oldest and most popular road bicycle racing competition in the Algarve region.
-The most successful of those professional cycling teams of the Algarve in the UCI Continental Tour are Louletano–Loulé Concelho and Atum General–Tavira–Maria Nova Hotel.
+The most successful of those professional cycling teams of the Algarve in the UCI Continental Tour are Louletano Desportos Clube and Clube de Ciclismo de Tavira.

 The Almond Blossom Cross Country (Portuguese: Cross Internacional das Amendoeiras em Flor) is an annual international cross country running competition first organized in 1977 which takes place in Albufeira, in early March.
 It is one of the IAAF permit meetings which serve as qualifying events for the IAAF World Cross Country Championships.

 There are numerous open-water swimming events throughout the year as well as tennis.
 The Algarve is also home to some of the world's most renowned golf-courses.

 Algarve International Circuit, a motorsport venue, is located in the region.

 Due to the strong Nortada winds blowing through the South coast of Portugal, the Algarve is a summer holiday destination for windsports.
 Sailing, windsurfing and especially kitesurfing have a large and growing community in the Algarve.
 The nature of the Algarve coastline offers a mix of flat water lagoons such as those of the Ria Formosa Nature Park, or the waves of Sagres and the South-west coast.

-There are many kitesurfing spots dotted all along the Algarve coastline.
+Many kitesurfing spots dot the Algarve coastline.